Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Related Work

-Vallery~\etal have provided a set of sufficient conditions for null impedance and ideal spring rendering with SEA under VSIC~\cite{vallery2007passive,vallery2008compliant}.
+Vallery~\etal have provided a set of sufficient conditions for null impedance and linear spring rendering with SEA under VSIC~\cite{vallery2007passive,vallery2008compliant}.
 They have also proved that the passively renderable stiffness of a SEA under VSIC is upper bounded by the physical stiffness of the compliant element of SEA~\cite{vallery2008compliant}.
-Tagliamonte~\etal have provided less conservative sufficient conditions for passivity of SEA under VSIC during null impedance, linear stiffness, and Maxwell body rendering~\cite{tagliamonte2014passivity}.
-They have also proved that Voigt model cannot be passively rendered with SEA under VSIC and shown that the maximum renderable stiffness not only depends on the physical stiffness, but also the physical damping in the system.
-Calanca~\etal have presented sufficient conditions for passivity of SEA under four different control architectures: VSIC, basic impedance, collocated admittance, and collocated impedance controllers~\cite{calanca2017impedance}.
-They have shown that passively renderable virtual stiffness of all of these control architectures are also limited by the physical stiffness of the compliant element.
-They have also demonstrated that Voigt model cannot be rendered passively with SEA under VSIC~\cite{calanca2017impedance}.
+Tagliamonte~\etal have provided less conservative sufficient conditions for the passivity of SEA under VSIC during null impedance, linear stiffness, and Maxwell body rendering~\cite{tagliamonte2014passivity}.
+They have also proved that Voigt model \emph{cannot} be passively rendered with SEA under VSIC when the controllers are PI-PI and the controller gains are positive.
+Calanca~\etal have presented sufficient conditions for the passivity of SEA under four different control architectures: VSIC, basic impedance, collocated admittance, and collocated impedance controllers~\cite{calanca2017impedance}.
+They have shown that the passively renderable virtual stiffness of all of these control architectures is also limited by the physical stiffness of the compliant element~\cite{calanca2017impedance}.
+Calanca~\etal have also advocated for the use of acceleration feedback to compensate for the load dynamics~\cite{calanca2017impedance,Calanca2018_ff}.
+While acceleration feedback can help improve performance~\cite{pratt1995series,robinson1999series,Calanca2018_ff}, the fundamental passive stiffness rendering limitations of SEA cannot be relaxed, as long as the controllers are kept causal~\cite{kenanoglu2023}.

 Tosun and Patoglu~\cite{Tosun2020} have presented the necessary and sufficient conditions for the passivity of SEA under VSIC for null impedance and linear spring rendering.
 The earlier sufficiency bounds on controller gains have been relaxed and the range of impedances that can be passively rendered has been extended in this study.
-Furthermore, it has been shown that integral gain of the motion controller is required to render stiffness if the force controller utilizes an integral term.
+Furthermore, it has been shown that the integral gain of the motion controller is required to render stiffness if the force controller utilizes an integral term.

-Recently, authors have proposed the use of model reference force control (MRFC) for SEA and provided passivity analysis of this control scheme, under model mismatch.
-In particular, sufficient conditions for passivity of SEA under MRFC during null impedance rendering have been presented in~\cite{Kenanoglu2022}.
+Authors have proposed model reference force control (MRFC) for SEA and provided a passivity analysis of this control scheme, under model mismatch.
+In particular, sufficient conditions for the passivity of SEA under MRFC during null impedance rendering have been presented in~\cite{Kenanoglu2022}.